 - We deliver with purpose.

 Our values and behaviours are incorporated into all aspects of our business to enable a cohesive culture across our workforce, and this represents an extension to the APS Values.
 Our values and behaviours are supported by the continuing commitment to our Footprints program.
-Our cross-cultural learning program is designed to strengthen our organisational competency and appreciation for diversity in all aspects of our work.
+Our cross-cultural learning program is designed to strengthen our individual and organisational competency and appreciation for diversity in all aspects of our work.

 Our Application and Selection Process